Last Updated on

 I do think the Endoca CBD did play at least a contributing role here, as I’ve definitely tried to mentally de-stress before without any success.

-Unfortunately, it did not.
+Unfortunately, it did not eliminate achy shoulder joints.
 Did it reduce the pain?
-Perhaps, but it’s hard to measure that against an achy shoulder baseline.
+Yes, but it’s hard to measure exactly by how much, and compare that against an achy shoulder baseline.
+Also, since I’m not a scientist and don’t have any controls I can’t rule out the placebo effect.

 At just over $100 USD for a bottle of the decarboxylated 1,500mg CBD oil this stuff ain’t cheap, but then again, good medicine never is.